jamesmorbz/dissertation/README.md

 [Pre Commit Hooks](https://pre-commit.com/#usage) will now be installed locally and will run before each commit.
 If there are errors with formatting you need to run your commit command twice before pushing.

-First commit flags the error, second commit will actually fix it and commit the formatted version
+You can now only commit if the tests succeed.
+This means that the first commit flags the error and fixes it whereas the second commit actually works and can be pushed to source control.

 See more here: [Git Hooks (Git Documentation)](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)